Santiago, Cape Verde

 Sugarcane and Grogue Production in the Region

 A few meters above, between a solitary coconut tree and shallow banana trees, we came across a peasant.
-When she sees us, instead of greeting us back, she shows us an ecstatic, uncomplexed dance, and thus we are forced to conclude, drunk.

 We praise you and your plantation with the diplomacy that comes to mind.
 Back at the top of the village, we detect the most likely reason for its animation.

-We come across local residents gathered by the local warehouse, around a well of sugar cane juice in which a steaming yellow boil is bubbling.
-A worker in a beret stirs the liquid with a long shovel.
+We come across residents from the surrounding area gathered next to the local warehouse, around a well of sugar cane juice in which a yellow, vaporous boil is bubbling.

 From time to time, take a sample to a dish and examine the thickness and appearance of the compost.